johngodlee/geotaster_git_workshop/index.md

 cd gt_git
 ```

-Now for the first Git commit.
+Now for the first Git command.
 Initiate the directory as a Git repository (repo) by typing:

 ```shell
 git init